xiaolaba/GPS_leadtek_9559X_ESP32/README.md

-### my device, LED_1 and LED_2 is swapped, does not match the user manual, perhaps errata, Leadtek was no longer produce GPS product,
+### my device, LED_1 and LED_2 is swapped
+does not match the user manual, perhaps errata, Leadtek was no longer produces GPS product in year 2022.

 ### online NEMA data analyser